 Many people are turning up the heat on a training cycle for a fall race.
 It’s time to put the pedal to the metal and get down to business for many of us.
-Unfortunately training harder sometimes translates into injury.
+Unfortunately, training harder sometimes translates into injury.
+The best thing to do if this happens to you is visit an orthopedic doctor.

 If you’re a newer runner — or even a veteran runner that hasn’t been injured in a while — how do you know what aches and pains are par for the course and which ones need to be taken a bit more seriously?
 Check out what to do when injury strikes.